 However, interpersonal skills aren't solely important in terms of the customer-employee relationship.
 They are also valuable in employee-employee or employee-manager relationships.

-If the staff lacks soft skills that will quickly lead to misunderstandings, inability to solve problems, intensified quarrels, poor organization, etc. All of this will reflect on the business and take it in the downward spiral.
-A manager with great soft skills will be able to earn trust and respect from its employees and establish a positive team environment.
+If the staff lacks soft skills that will quickly lead to misunderstandings, inability to solve problems, intensified quarrels, poor organization, etc. All of this will reflect on the business and take it in a downward spiral.
+A manager with great soft skills will be able to earn trust and respect from their employees and establish a positive team environment.

 How Can Hospitality Management Staff Work on Improving Soft Skills?

 Soft skills aren't something that is taught in the classroom.
 Despite the fact that most people are born with enhanced soft skills (or without them) there are ways in which hospitality management staff can work on these skills.